 There are no program band restrictions associated with this award.

-You must be enrolled full-time in a certificate, diploma, applied or bachelor’s degree program at a public post-secondary school or First Nations College in Alberta.
+You must be enrolled full-time in a certificate, diploma, applied or bachelor’s degree program at an eligible public post-secondary school or First Nations College in Alberta.

 To receive this award, you must also be enrolled in:

-- The Fall 2021 and/or Winter 2022 term (a term is defined as a study period of up to 17 weeks in length),
+- the Fall 2023 and/or Winter 2024 term (a term is defined as a study period of up to 17 weeks in length),

 You must also meet all of these eligibility criteria: